marcinofulus/iCSEbook1/school/source/abitur/2014/en/ebene.rst

 .. end of output

-It's easy to see that the sphere and the plane have infinitly many intersection points.
+It is easy to see that the sphere and the plane have infinitly many intersection points.

 In order to verify this solution by calculation, we will determine the distance